Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Physiotherapists

 Physiotherapists help our patients regain or maintain physical abilities after an injury or illness.
-They will work with you and our other team members your to set achievable goals and decide on a treatment plan.
+They will work with you to set achievable goals and decide on a treatment plan.
 The treatment plan will include various exercises and techniques that will help develop your strength, balance, coordination and mobility.
-They might also recommend a mobility aid like a walker or cane, or work with your care team members to suggest safe ways to help you get around.
+They might also recommend a mobility aid like a walker or cane, or suggest ways to safely help you get around.

 Physiotherapist assistants